nxt3d/ownable-books/README.md

 The Unruggable Protocol specifies a set of pages with names written in capital letters and spaces, ensuring maximum readability.

 The "Book" key is employed to store a single URI that points to a file hosting the book's content.
 Moreover, the "Cover," "Policies," "Guardians," and "Body" pages can also store a URI linking to decentralized storage.
-All other pages are utilized to store on-chain data, such as the introduction, sections, guardians, and back cover.
+All other pages are used to store on-chain data, such as the introduction, sections, and guardians.
 This approach enables a combination of on-chain and off-chain storage to generate the book's content.

 - "Book"